martinwisor/Practice/README.md

 # Practice
-I am retaking all of my Assessments and Practice Assessments, Exercises, and Labs.
+I am retaking all of my Assessments and Practice Assessments, and Labs.
 I consider this good practice!